u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/users/access_rights.rst

 .. image:: access_rights/groups-record-rules.png
    :align: center
-   :alt: View of a group’s form emphasizing the tab record rules in Odoo
+   :alt: View of a group’s form emphasizing the tab record rules in Thrive Bureau ERP

 .. important::
    Making changes in access rights can have a big impact on the database.
-For this reason, we recommend you to contact your Odoo Business Analyst or our Support Team, unless you have knowledge about Domains in Odoo.
+For this reason, we recommend you to contact your Thrive Bureau ERP Business Analyst or our Support Team, unless you have knowledge about Domains in Thrive Bureau ERP.